sumnerevans/tracktime/README.rst

 ----------------------

-- Daylight savings time (if you are needing to track time at 02:00 in the morning, I pitty you)
+- Daylight savings time (if you are needing to track time at 02:00 in the morning, I pitty you).
-- Time entries that span multiple days (if you are working that late, create two entries)
+- Time entries that span multiple days (if you are working that late, create two entries).
-- Timezones (only switch timezones between days, if you have to switch, just make sure that you keep the timezone consistent for a given day)
+- Timezones (only switch timezones between days, if you have to switch, just make sure that you keep the timezone consistent for a given day).